 Many people who give financial advice have business models that make it hard for them to work solely for you and in your best interests.
-We believe you’re better off—and will have a greater sense of financial control—if you do it yourself with the guidance of a flat-fee or hourly rate financial planner.
+We believe you’re better off—and will have a greater sense of financial control—if you do it yourself with the guidance of a flat-fee financial planner.

 A better alternative is a fee-only financial adviser who is paid a percentage of assets under management (AUM), often around 1%.
-AUM fees create their own set of potential conflicts, though, as advisers might prefer that clients deposit funds into managed accounts rather than pay down debts or contribute to employee-sponsored retirement plans.
+AUM fees create their own set of potential conflicts, though, as advisers might prefer that clients deposit funds into managed accounts rather than pay down debt or contribute to employee-sponsored retirement plans.